You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

 Right-click in the "Tables" pane.
 Click on "Paste"

-Select "Data and definitions" selected, if it isn't already selected.
+Select "Definition and Data", if it isn't already selected.

 The "Apply columns" page lets you decide which columns you want in the new table.
 You will probably want them all, and the >> button allows you to have them easily.
 You can delete superfluous columns later easily; you can't add missed columns easily.